ISYSLAB-HUST/ProtFormer-Site/README.md

 ## Introduction

-ProtFormer-Site is a novel protein-protein interaction site prediction tool that leverages the [ESM2](https://github.com/facebookresearch/esm) protein language model and our newly developed ProtFormer architecture.
-It surpasses most PPI prediction tools that rely on protein structure and co-evolution information, using only protein single sequence information.
+We propose a novel PPI site prediction framework, ProtFormer-Site, which utilizes large protein language model, an efficient parameter fine-tuning strategy, and the ProtFormer backbone.
+ProtFormer-Site demonstrated outstanding performance across all evaluation metrics on three benchmark datasets, with Matthews correlation coefficient (MCC) improvements ranging from 22.4% to 61.5% across different datasets.
+These results demonstrate that ProtFormer offers significant advantages in PPI site prediction, providing a more accurate and efficient solution.

 ## Installation